 • Herbs and spices: I particularly like rosemary, thyme, sage, and marjoram.
 Italian seasoning would be a great blend.
 A pinch of red pepper flakes will add heat.

-• Lemon juice: Just a small squeeze of lemon brightens the flavor.
+• Lemon juice: Just a small squeeze of lemon brightens veggie soup flavor.

 • Pasta or grains: For a heartier soup, add a grain like quinoa, rice, or whole wheat pasta.
-We love pasta in vegetarian pasta e fagioli!
+We love pasta in pasta e fagioli soup!

 Yes!
 Add a 6 oz can of tomato paste and skip zucchini.
 In a large slow cooker, combine all ingredients, cover and cook on Low for 10 hours or on High for 5 hours.
 Add garlic and dill or optional parsley, and serve hot.